 When we launch a new client project with a brand new customer we start off by spending a few days in their office so we can get to know the team, understand their processes and best practices and ultimately benchmark their effectiveness against industry best practices.
 This helps us capture their “current state” so that we can create a sales road map to help our clients achieve their desired “future state.”

 In this blog post, how to run your morning req meeting, I am going to share with you the best practices that I have learned over the years for running your daily Req meeting meeting.
 So we're clear, the daily Req meeting is run by the leader and includes the sales team and the recruiting team and how it is run is a critical element to creating a coaching culture.
-Keep reading to learn how how you can improve the effectiveness of your daily req meeting.
+Keep reading to learn how how you can improve the effectiveness of your daily Req meeting.

 The first question we need to answer is, why have a meeting in the first place?
 In fact, we hear many employees complaining, “why so many meetings?”

 These team meetings are often a critical piece to building a high performing sales culture.
 Team meetings, if led properly, drive deliverables by holding people accountable.
 Without a team meeting, the “untruths” or as Jim Collins would say, "the brutal facts of reality" can’t come out.
 In other words, it is easier for people to hide and/or withhold information or exaggerate to their manager about the reality of their job orders or candidates and where they stand in a one-on-one meeting vs. a team meeting or your morning req meeting.

 The Very Basics